Hello everyone and welcome back!

 Here is the bare space we have to dress up - a plain space with no character.
 By adding three elements to the space, we will begin elevating its look.

 First to go up was the crown molding.
 We had cove molding installed in some areas of the house when it was initially built, and other crown molding was added when we finished the basement.
-Since the basement is on a different level and is a space of its own, I specified a different crown molding: two flat MDF boards stacked together, attached to the ceiling rather than to the wall.
+Since the basement is on a different level and is a space of its own, I found a different crown molding: two flat MDF boards stacked together, attached to the ceiling rather than to the wall.

 I like cove molding, especially on a large scale.
 Large scale would not work in a room this size, so I needed to find another style to complement what we have in other rooms, but to not necessarily match it.
 When I was browsing for crown molding ideas, I came across Orac Décor, a Belgian company specializing in decorative elements in advanced polymers.
 While there are many styles to choose from, I narrowed it down to a simple multilevel one.
 I wish I had the budget to do a floating installation with LED strip lights behind it.
 Maybe that could be done in the next room I update.